 Weimar.
 Visit the original Bauhaus Building by the Belgian Henry van de Velde (1904–5), then director of the school of arts and crafts which was predecessor to the Bauhaus; this contains reconstructed Bauhaus work destroyed by the Nazis (murals and reliefs by Schlemmer, Herbert Bayer and Joost Schmidt).
 Visit the Bauhaus Museum and Gropius’s Expressionist, abstract Trades Union Monument.
 Overnight Weimar.

 Weimar, Dessau.
-Visit the Neues Bauhaus Museum, scheduled to open in 2019 to coincide with the movement’s centenary.
+Visit the Neues Bauhaus Museum, which opened to critical acclaim in 2019.
 Drive to Dessau, whose mayor succeeded in securing the Bauhaus in 1923 after nationalist forces evicted it from Weimar.
 See the Törten Estate (Gropius, Meyer and Muche) before driving on to the hotel.
 First of two nights in Dessau.

 Dessau.
 Visit the restored Bauhaus Building (1926), designed by Walter Gropius, incorporating student accommodation, a workshop wing with a spectacular glass wall, a theatre and a canteen, alongside special commemorative exhibitions.
 View other Bauhaus buildings in Dessau, among them the Master’s Houses (Gropius), and the Labour Exchange (Gropius).
 Overnight Dessau.

 Berlin.
 The Bauhaus was closed in 1932 by the Dessau authorities and moved to Berlin, where it survived only six months.
 There are two major post-war buildings by Bauhaus exiles, the Bauhaus Museum designed by Gropius, and the Neue Nationalgalerie by Mies van der Rohe.
 See the exteriors of both of these, alongside other architecture with Bauhaus connections.
-The Berlinische Galerie’s centenary exhibition: Bauhaus Original displays objects on loan from the Bauhaus Archiv (closed until 2021).
 Private visit to a villa designed by Wassily Luckhardt.
-Fly from Berlin to Heathrow, arriving c.
-5.30pm.
-Private visit to a villa designed by Wassily Luckhardt.
-Fly from Berlin to Heathrow, arriving c.
+Fly from Berlin to Heathrow (British Airways), arriving c.
 5.30pm.

 Please note: because the itinerary is dependent on a number of appointments with private owners, the order and even the content of the tour may vary.

-Flights (Euro Traveller) with Lufthansa and British Airways (Airbus 320); travel by private coach throughout; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Air travel (economy class) with Lufthansa and British Airways (Aircraft 320 and 319); travel by private coach throughout; hotel accommodation; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips for waiters; all state and airport taxes; the services of the lecturer and tour manager.

 Dorint Am Goethepark, Weimar: a modern 4-star hotel, situated by the park and on the edge of the town centre.
 Radisson Blu Fürst Leopold Hotel, Dessau: a 4-star hotel with spacious, modern rooms.
 Regent Hotel, Berlin: an elegant 5-star hotel decorated in Regency style, located close to Unter den Linden.
 Single rooms throughout are doubles for sole use.